 Access to networks and computer systems owned or operated by Swainsboro Technical College imposes certain responsibilities and obligations and is granted subject to college policies and local, state and federal laws.
-Appropriate use should always be legal, ethical, and reflect academic honesty, reflect community standards, and show restraint in the consumption of shared resources.
-Appropriate use of computing and networking resources includes instruction; independent study; independent research; communications; and official work of the offices, departments, recognized student and campus organizations, and agencies of the college.
+Appropriate use should always be legal, be ethical, reflect academic honesty, reflect community standards, and show restraint in the consumption of shared resources.
+Appropriate use of computing and networking resources includes instruction; independent study, independent research, communications, and official work of the offices, departments, recognized student and campus organizations, and agencies of the college.